Trucking Image

 Permian Basin Region

-Those are early signs of progress, but that doesn't mean that 5 million+ truck drivers will loose their jobs in the near future.
-The adoption will be gradual and likely require a learning curve for operations managers (& a vote of confidence from confused traffic fighters).
+Those are early signs of progress, but that doesn't mean that 5 million+ truck drivers will lose their jobs in the near future.
+The adoption will be gradual and likely require a learning curve for operations managers.

 Aurora Innovation (YouTube)

 Waabi is another autonomous trucking company based out of Toronto, ON, Canada.
-Founded in 2021, their strategic approach in prioritizing computer vision first allowed them to build a unique generative AI autonomous stack.
+Founded in 2021, they built a unique generative AI autonomous stack.

 Waabi (YouTube)

-They also created an advisory board of experienced drivers called 'Million Mile Driver', designed for truckers with over 1 million miles of safe driving to give feedback on r&d.
+They also created an advisory board of experienced drivers called 'Million Mile Driver' to provide feedback on R&D.

 Waabi Research Image